edlea/DesktopAMP/README.md

 # Accelerated Mobile Pages

-The [https://www.ampproject.org](AMP Project) aims to improve the experience of reading web content on mobile clients.
+The [AMP Project](https://www.ampproject.org) aims to improve the experience of reading web content on mobile clients.

 For it to succeed, it needs to be adopted by clients.
-We built [https://something.gd](Something) because we felt this very pain-point and are passionate about improving how people read and discover content on mobile.
+We built [Something](https://something.gd) because we felt this very pain-point and are passionate about improving how people read and discover content on mobile.